kyx0r/FA_Patcher/README.md

 (for every distro has its own install procedure, if not installed by default)

-If you are using a 64 bit compiler line me, then it might not have multilib support installed.
+If you are using a 64 bit compiler like me, then it might not have multilib support installed.

 To get it read this: https://www.geeksforgeeks.org/compile-32-bit-program-64-bit-gcc-c-c/